natosys/Battlefield-Casualty-Handling/README.md

 ## Abstract

-This study presents a modular, auditable simulation framework designed to evaluate surgical resource utilization and casualty processing in a battlefield casualty handling system within Large Scale Combat Operations (LSCO).
-Using parameterized inputs derived from doctrinal sources and open-access clinical references, a Descrete Event Simulation (DES) models time-based arrivals, triage, and surgical throughput through Role 1 (R1) treatment teams, Role 2 Basic (R2B) and Role 2 Enhanced - Heavy (R2E Heavy).
-Key metrics include queue lengths, waiting times, and resource saturation, visualized over simulation days to assess temporal bottlenecks and doctrinal compliance.
+This study presents a Discrete Event Simulation (DES) designed to evaluate resource utilization and casualty processing in a battlefield casualty handling system within Large Scale Combat Operations (LSCO).
+Using parameterized inputs derived from doctrinal sources and open-access academic literature, the simulation models time-based arrivals, triage, and surgical throughput through Role 1 (R1) treatment teams, Role 2 Basic (R2B) and Role 2 Enhanced - Heavy (R2E Heavy).

-The analysis integrates dynamic UI elements and recursive logic to allow non-technical users to interact with simulation parameters and outputs.
-Visualizations such as queue length over time and casualty wait distributions are rendered using `ggplot2`.
+Key metrics include queue lengths, waiting times, and resource saturation, visualized over simulation days to assess temporal bottlenecks and system suitability to enable the land combat system.

+Findings highlight critical constraints within the existing system (surgical resources) and reports areas for potential improvement of the deployed health system.

-Findings highlight critical periods of resource saturation and identify potential delays in surgical care, informing future planning, staffing, and doctrinal adjustments.
-The simulation tool is designed for iterative refinement and stakeholder engagement, supporting transparent decision-making in LSCO medical operations.
+The paper recommends options for further refinement to the simulation model through expanded engagement with subject matter experts, and areas for further research to support system enhancement including expansion of the simulation of inter- and intra-theatre evacuation.
+The simulation tool is designed for iterative refinement and stakeholder engagement, supporting transparent decision-making in LSCO medical operations to enable this further research.

 ## Contents

 <small>[Return to Top](#contents)</small>

 <!-- TOC START -->

 - [Abstract](#abstract)

 - [Contents](#contents)

 - [📘 Introduction](#-introduction)

 - [🌍 Context](#-context)

 - [🧰 Resource Descriptions](#-resource-descriptions)

   - [🏥Health Teams](#health-teams)
     - [Role 1 (R1) Treatment Team](#role-1-r1-treatment-team)
     - [Role 2 Basic (R2B)](#role-2-basic-r2b)